robsheldon/sscaffold-css/README.md

 ## Using sscaffold

 I'm releasing it now as a preview.
-Full documentation and any final bugfixes should be completed before the 0.1.0 release.
 Once 0.1.0 is released, I'll see about getting it onto cdnjs and then following a semantic versioning system from there.

 If you want it added to your favorite repository / dependency management system, open an issue requesting it so that I know it's worth doing and I'll get on it.